 - Identify library subject specialists when needed

-Available the same hours as the Reference Desk
+Available the same hours as the Research & Information Desk

 The reference area contains a service desk staffed by librarians and an extensive reference collection.
 Computer workstations are available for users to obtain assistance using the Library catalog, indexes and databases, and accessing other Internet based resources.
 See Research & Information Desk hours.

 Librarians at the Research & Information Desk will answer questions regarding library resources.
 The number to call is: 218-726-8100.
 See Telephone Reference hours.

 Subject specific reference librarians provide research consultations by appointment for UMD students, faculty and staff.
 View the list of subject specialists here.